Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Results

 Fig. \ref{fig7} shows the S$_{21}$ parameters of a single channel under different magnetic fluxes passing through the corresponding SQUID loop, it can be seen that when the magnetic flux passing through the SQUID loop changes, the resonant frequency shifts.

 To characterize the magnetic flux dependence of the resonant frequency f$_r$($\Phi$), different currents are applied to the flux ramp coil, generating varying magnetic fluxes in the SQUID loop.
 The measured S$_{21}$ parameters of ch01 under different flux ramp currents are shown in Fig. \ref{fig8}.
 The test was conducted at 45 mK with an excitation power of -35 dBm.
 Fig. \ref{fig9} illustrates the dependence of the resonant frequency on the flux ramp current (f$_r$(I$_m _d$)) along with the fitting of this curve based on Equation (2).
-Equation (1) provides the expression for the resonant frequency under the assumption that the RF-SQUID behaves as a flux-dependent inductance; the relationship between the resonant frequency and flux ramp current is described by Equation (2) and derived from Equation (1), where $\phi$ = 2$\pi$M$_{mod,eff}$I$_{mod}$/$\Phi _{offset}$.
+Equation (1) provides the expression for the resonant frequency under the assumption that the RF-SQUID behaves as a flux-dependent inductance, f$_r$ is the unique resonance frequency of the resonator; C$_c$ is the coupling capacitor between the feedline and the resonator; Z$_0$ denotes the characteristic impedance of the resonator; L$_T$ is the load inductor that terminates the associated resonator; the mutual inductance M$_T$ represents the mutual interaction between the SQUID and the load inductor; L$_S$ is the inductance of the SQUID loop; $\lambda$ = 2$\pi$L$_S$I$_c$/$\Phi _0$ is the flux quantum; $\phi$ = 2$\pi _0$ is the normalized phase difference and depends on the magnetic flux $\Phi$ threading the SQUID loop.
+The relationship between the resonant frequency and flux ramp current is described by Equation (2) and derived from Equation (1), where $\phi$ = 2$\pi$M$_{mod,eff}$I$_{mod}$/$\Phi _{offset}$ \citep{Kempf-2017}.